 Fraudulent job postings try to take your money, personal information, or both.
-The jobs often appear easy and convenient ways to make money with very little effort on the job applicant’s part.
+The jobs often appear as easy and convenient ways to make money with very little effort on the job applicant’s part.

 The following “red flags” are general markers to help you conduct a safer job search and protect your identity.
 These “red flags” in no way cover all possible instances of fraud or all the red flags.
 Therefore, please always use your own discretion when applying to a position or interacting with a potential employer.
 This includes legitimate job posting sources, such as our own Opportunities Board.
 Although we try very hard to keep fraudulent postings off PLU’s Career Opportunities Board, there is always the possibility one might slip through.

 We in Alumni & Student Connections are here to help.
 Don’t hesitate to contact us with any questions about any employer or job posting!

 - Do not give your personal bank account, PayPal account, or credit card information to a prospective employer.
 Legitimate jobs will not ask for this kind of information on an application, by phone or email.

 - Do not agree to have funds or paychecks directly deposited into any accounts by a prospective employer.

 - Do not forward, transfer or send by courier (i.e. FedEx, UPS), or “wire” any money to any prospective employer, or any employer, using your personal account(s).